 Tesla is making a major change to its driver-assist hardware.
-On Sunday, the company announced Tesla Vision, a new hardware suite for the Model 3 and Model Y that ditches radar in favor of a camera-only setup.
+In 2021 the company announced Tesla Vision, a new hardware suite for the Model 3 and Model Y that ditched radar in favor of a camera-only setup.

-Beginning with May 2021 deliveries, Model 3 and Model Y electric cars built for the North American market will no longer be equipped with radar, Tesla said in an announcement on its website.
-Customers who ordered a Model 3 or Model Y before May 2021 will be notified of the change through their Tesla accounts prior to delivery, the automaker said.
+Beginning with May 2021 deliveries, Model 3 and Model Y electric cars built for the North American market no longer were equipped with radar, Tesla said in an announcement on its website.
+Customers who ordered a Model 3 or Model Y before May 2021 were notified of the change through their Tesla accounts prior to delivery, the automaker said.

-The Model S and Model X, as well as all vehicles for markets outside North America, will retain radar "until we determine the appropriate time to transition those vehicles to Tesla Vision," the automaker said.
+Vehicles for markets outside North America will retain radar "until we determine the appropriate time to transition those vehicles to Tesla Vision," the automaker said.